-We want every girl who decides to major in ECE to graduate ECE.
-That is why provide you with all the resources and advice that we have to ace particularly tricky engineering classes.
-We also hold a very comprehensive Survival Workshop at the beginning of every semester.
-Not sure what class or professor to take next semester?
-Come to a WECE meeting and someone will point you in the right direction.
+Our goal is for every girl who decides to major in ECE to graduate ECE.
+This is why WECE aims to provide every member with ample resources, advice, and mentors to help navigate Tech’s particularly tricky engineering classes.
+At the beginning of every semester, WECE holds a comprehensive Tech Survival Workshop.
+Unsure what class or professor to take next semester?
+Want to meet lifelong study buddies?
+Come to a WECE meeting and join the community of intelligent and driven future electrical and computer engineers.

 Do you remember the day you decided you wanted to be an engineer?
-We do too.
-Want to share that with other young women?
+We do too and want to share that same “spark” with other young women.
 It is no secret that there is a serious lack of women in engineering, especially in ECE.
-That is why WECE develops programs to try to capture the imagination of girls through activities that make engineering real and interesting.
-We reach out to all ages from elementary Girls Scout troops to local high school physics classes.
+That is why WECE develops programs to try to introduce girls to ECE and capture their imagination through activities that make engineering real and interesting.
+We reach out to girls of all ages from elementary Girl Scout troops to local high school physics classes.

 Congratulations to Lillian Anderson, former WECE president, for being the 2020 recipient of the Helen Grenga Outstanding Woman Engineer Award.
 “Lillian Anderson is the 2020 recipient of the Helen Grenga Outstanding Woman Engineer Award, which is chosen by the Women in Engineering (WIE) program at Georgia Tech.
 This award is usually presented at the WIE Awards […]